build-on-aws/content/tutorials/build-ai-with-hf-chatgpt/index.md

 ## Conclusion

 Well done!
-Yo!
-You have successfully completed this tutorial and learned how to get started with ML projects using Jupyter notebooks,  integrating Open Source Models from the Hugging Face library, and leveraging ChatGPT APIs to develop your own creative AI/ML solutions.
+You have successfully completed this tutorial and learned how to get started with ML projects using Jupyter notebooks,  integrating open-source models from the Hugging Face library, and leveraging ChatGPT APIs to develop your own creative AI/ML solutions.

 As you continue your AI journey, I suggest to explore Hugging face library which hosts over 250,000 models.
 You can apply them for different use cases.
 For example, you can experiment with [text-to-image](https://huggingface.co/docs/diffusers/using-diffusers/conditional_image_generation) generationto create visuals for each quiz question  or synthesize an audio file from a transcript summary  by using [text-to-speech](https://huggingface.co/tasks/text-to-speech) models.

 The only limit now is your imagination!

 ## About the Author

 Viktoria is a Senior Developer Advocate and passionate about helping developers to build and innovate using new technologies.
 She is a content creator and frequently shares content on [LinkedIn](https://www.linkedin.com/in/semaan/).
 Viktoria has been named one of the Top Cloud Influencers and one of the [Top 10 LinkedIn Female Content Creator WorldWide](https://app.favikon.com/creators-tops/women-content-creators/all-niches/linkedin/).

 Thank you for reading this tutorial, and I hope that it equipped you with practical skills to embark on your AI/ML journey!